HISTORY of the

 Back to our subject, the only part of the highway that eventually survived was a $2.6 million Monroe County revenue bond issue for the construction of a new, 65-foot-high Card Sound Bridge in 1969.
 The Capeletti Brothers, Inc. completed the work for $1.95 million and bridge tolls were collected to repay the bonds.
 This greatly enhanced the value of Ocean Reef.

-For a time, the improved 1944 highway withstood the traffic generated by growth resulting from the additions of the water pipeline, electricity, and high schools.
+For a time, the improved 1944 highway withstood the traffic generated by growth resulting from the additions of the water pipeline, electricity, anti-mosquito control and high schools.
 The considerable damage that Hurricane Donna (1960) did to the bridge approaches was quickly repaired; still, the Overseas Highway that we know today is the result of major changes.

 From 1978 to 1983 the highway was changed to eliminate all of the old, modified Flagler bridges at a cost of $175 million.
 These old bridges (23) can still be seen alongside of the present bridges.
 Some have been converted to fishing piers.